anglerud/interiris/README.md

 ##  Get a release

 If you're running Linux - you can download a binary release from Github.
-You can also build it easily yourself.
+You can also build it easily yourself, either to a binary or a docker image.

-## Building
+## Building a binary

 If you want to build the binary yourself, you'll need to have Rust installed.
 For that, you can follow the instructions on the Rust website to [install